The Effects of Salt During Winter

 You know icy surfaces can create hazardous conditions throughout the property, but did you know applying the wrong ice melting product like salt can cause damage to concrete surfaces?

 Many property owners have been concerned about the use of salt on concrete surfaces, such as driveways, walkways, and sidewalks.
 In fact, salt is the number one enemy of concrete.

 So how does salt damage concrete, and what are some of the best alternatives to protecting your pavement?
 In order to understand the effects of salt, you must first know the basics of concrete composition.
 Concrete is porous, attracting and absorbing 10% of water.
 When water freezes in the concrete, the pressure of the frozen water increases.
-As a result, pits, cracks, flakes, potholes as well as scaling form on the surface.
+As a result, pits, cracks, flakes, and potholes, as well as scaling form on the surface.

 Salt is an acid that lowers the pH balance of the concrete.
 Because it is acidic, it weakens the strength of the concrete and increases the size of the pores.
 These characteristics allow water and other chemicals to penetrate the surface.
 If you have patio furniture, salt can also corrode the metal frames.

 Fortunately, there are more eco-friendly alternatives to using salt if you are trying to preserve the lifespan of your concrete.

 We all know the best way to remove ice and snow is using a shovel.
 However, shoveling can be a hard, tedious task, especially if the ice is stuck to the surface.
 Here is a list of ice melting alternatives that are safer than using salt:

 Cat litter doesn’t melt ice and snow, but it provides traction to prevent slippery surfaces.
 Most litter is made of clay and will dissolve, without damaging grass, concrete, or other surfaces.